-6.5.7.1.11 Transmission Constraint Management
+6.5.7.1.11 Transmission Network and Power Balance Constraint Management

 (1) ERCOT may not allow any contingency anticipated to be active in SCED, identified by NSA, until it has verified that the contingency is accurate and appropriate given the current operating state of the ERCOT Transmission Grid.
 ERCOT shall continuously post to the MIS Secure Area any active contingencies in SCED and any contingencies that it has determined to be inaccurate or inappropriate and thus excluded from SCED under Section 5.5.1, Security Sequence.
 The ERCOT System Operator will flag for further review by ERCOT any contingencies deemed inaccurate or inappropriate.

-(2) ERCOT shall establish a maximum Shadow Price for each constraint as part of the definition of contingencies.
-The cost calculated by SCED to resolve an additional MW of congestion on the constraint is limited to the maximum Shadow Price for the constraint.
-ERCOT shall develop a policy for setting maximum Shadow Prices for approval through the Protocol Revision Request (PRR) process.
+(2) ERCOT shall establish a maximum Shadow Price for each network constraint as part of the definition of contingencies.
+The cost calculated by SCED to resolve an additional MW of congestion on the network constraint is limited to the maximum Shadow Price for the network constraint.

+(3) ERCOT shall establish a maximum Shadow Price for the power balance constraint.
+The cost calculated by SCED to resolve either the addition or reduction of one MW of dispatched generation on the power balance constraint is limited to the maximum Shadow Price for the power balance constraint. .

+(4) ERCOT shall determine the methodology for setting maximum Shadow Prices for network constraints and for the power balance constraint.
+Following review and recommendation by TAC, the ERCOT Board shall review the recommendation and approve a final methodology.

+(5) The process for setting the maximum Shadow Prices as described above shall require ERCOT to obtain Board approval of the values assigned to these caps along with the effective date for application of the cap.
+Within two Business Days following approval by the ERCOT Board, ERCOT shall post the Shadow Price caps and effective dates on the MIS Public Area.

-(3) When ERCOT identifies a binding constraint on a repeated basis ERCOT shall have procedures established to contact the appropriate TSP and validate the accuracy of the Network Operations Model according to paragraph (5) of Section 3.10.4, ERCOT Responsibilities.
+(6) When ERCOT identifies a binding network constraint on a repeated basis ERCOT shall have procedures established to contact the appropriate TSP and validate the accuracy of the Network Operations Model according to paragraph (5) of Section 3.10.4, ERCOT Responsibilities.

-(4) If ERCOT determines that rating(s) in the Network Operations Model or configuration of the Transmission Facilities are not correct, then the TSP will provide the appropriate data submittals to ERCOT to correct the problem upon notification by ERCOT.
+(7) If ERCOT determines that rating(s) in the Network Operations Model or configuration of the Transmission Facilities are not correct, then the TSP will provide the appropriate data submittals to ERCOT to correct the problem upon notification by ERCOT.